ec-europa/europa-component-library/docs/Migrating-v4.md

 - Button for "more" is now a `ghost` button, and icon is now size `s`
 - A container has been added for the dropdown list
+- Markup is using `div` instead of HTML list, to avoid issue reported by accessibility tools
+- Display/hide of elements is now done using the css class `ecl-tabs__item--hidden` (twig, css and js updated)

 ### Tag